-Since the Armory Agent does outbound calls only, you can have agents running on-premises or in public clouds such as AWS, GCP, Azure, Oracle, or Alibaba.
+Since the Agent service does outbound calls only, you can have Agent services running on-premises or in public clouds such as AWS, GCP, Azure, Oracle, or Alibaba.

-What Spinnaker can do in the target cluster is limited by what it is running as:
+What Armory Enterprise can do in the target cluster is limited by what it is running as:

 serviceAccountin Agent mode